awslabs/aws-c-io/README.md

     struct aws_channel {
         struct aws_allocator *alloc;
         struct aws_event_loop *loop;
-        struct aws_channel_slot_ref *first;
+        struct aws_channel_slot *first;
     };

     struct aws_channel_slot {
         struct aws_allocator *alloc;
         struct aws_channel *channel;
-        struct aws_linked_list_node write_queue;
-        struct aws_linked_list_node read_queue;
         struct aws_channel_slot_ref adj_left;
         struct aws_channel_slot_ref adj_right;
         struct aws_channel_handler *handler;
     };

-    struct aws_channel_slot_ref {
-        struct aws_channel_slot *slot;
-        struct aws_allocator *alloc;
-        uint16_t ref_count;
-        struct aws_mutex count_guard;
-    }

 #### API (Channel/Slot interaction)

     struct aws_channel_slot_ref *aws_channel_slot_new (struct aws_channel *channel);

-Creates a new slot and slot reference using the channel's allocator, increments the reference count, and returns the new slot reference.
+Creates a new slot using the channel's allocator, if it is the first slot in the channel, it will be added as the first slot in the channel.
+Otherwise, you'll need to use the insert or replace apis for slots.

     int aws_channel_slot_set_handler ( struct aws_channel_slot *, struct aws_channel_handler *handler );

 Sets the handler on the slot.
 This should only be called once per slot.

-    int aws_channel_slot_ref_decrement (struct aws_channel_slot_ref *ref);

-Thread-safe.
-Decrements the slot reference count.
-When the slot reference hits zero, it will be de-allocated.

-    int aws_channel_slot_ref_increment (struct aws_channel_slot_ref *ref);

-Thread-safe.
-Increments the slot reference count.

-    int aws_channel_remove_slot_ref (struct aws_channel *channel, struct aws_channel_slot_ref *ref);
+    int aws_channel_slot_remove (struct aws_channel_slot *slot);

-Removes a slot reference from the channel.
-Decrements the reference count.
+Removes a slot from its channel.
+The slot and it's handler will be cleaned up and deallocated.

+    int aws_channel_slot_replace (struct aws_channel_slot *remove, struct aws_channel_slot *new);

+Replaces `remove` in the channel with `new` and cleans up and deallocates `remove` and its handler.

     int aws_channel_slot_insert_right (struct aws_channel_slot *slot, struct aws_channel_slot_ref *right);

-Adds a slot reference to the right of slot.
-Increments the reference count.
+Adds a slot to the right of slot.

     int aws_channel_slot_insert_left (struct aws_channel_slot *slot, struct aws_channel_slot_ref *left);

-Adds a slot reference to the left of slot.
-Increments the reference count.
+Adds a slot to the left of slot.

-    int aws_channel_slot_invoke (struct aws_channel_slot *slot, enum aws_channel_direction dir);

-Invokes the handler on the slot if it is non-null.

     int aws_channel_slot_send_message (struct aws_channel_slot *slot, struct aws_io_message *message, enum aws_channel_direction dir);

-Usually called by a handler, this function queues a message on the read or write queue of the slot, based on the `dir` argument.
+Usually called by a handler, this calls the adjacent slot in the channel based on the `dir` argument.
+You may want to return any unneeded messages to the channel pool to avoid unnecessary allocations.

     int aws_channel_slot_update_window (struct aws_channel_slot *slot, size_t window);

-Usually called by a handler, this function queues a window update message on the write queue of the slot.
+Usually called by a handler, this function calls the left-adjacent slot.

     int aws_channel_slot_shutdown_notify (struct aws_channel_slot *slot, enum aws_channel_direction dir, int error_code);

-Usually called by a handler, this function queues a shutdown notify message on the read or write queue of the slot, based on the `dir` argument.
+Usually called by a handler, this function calls the adjacent slot on shutdown notify based on the `dir` argument.

     int aws_channel_slot_shutdown_direction (struct aws_channel_slot *slot, enum aws_channel_direction dir);

-Usually called by a handler, this function queues a shutdown message on the read or write queue of the slot, based on the `dir` argument.
+Usually called by an operation on the channel, this function calls shutdown() for the current slot.

 ### API (Channel specific)